mattblackham/mattblackham/README.md

 - 👋 Hi, I’m @mattblackham
-- 👀 I’m interested in ...learning more about Git & GitHub
+- 👀 I’m interested in ... improving my microservice skills
-- 🌱 I’m currently ...learning Git
+- 🌱 I’m currently ...learning more about .Net services
-- 💞️ I’m looking to collaborate on T...BD
+- 💞️ I’m looking to collaborate on ...TBD
 - 📫 How to reach me ...keeping things low profile for now.

 <!---